iNeedToGitGood/US-Medical-Insurance-Costs/README.md

   - Do men or women smoke more?
 I think it is men
   - Average BMI of smokers vs non-smokers

 I will also check some general information about this data, sort of like a control.
 This is because I do not know if this subset of data is a representation of the wider population.
-Maybe this data subset is primarily people with children, or primarily people who are smokers, or primarily people who are over 50, etc.
+Maybe this data subset is primarily people with children, or primarily people who are smokers, or primarily male, etc.
-  - Average Age
   - Number of people with kids vs no kids
   - % of Male vs Female
   - % of smokers